Typhoid fever is an infection which can cause high temperature (fever), and diarrhoea. It can even be fatal.

 The injectable vaccine is given as a single injection into your upper arm or thigh.
 It should be given at least two weeks before you travel, ideally one month before.

 Re-vaccination is needed eventually as the protective effect of the vaccines fades over time.
-A booster dose is recommended every three years for the injection and every year for the oral vaccine (with three capsules) for those still at risk.
+A booster dose is recommended every three years for the injectable or the oral vaccine if you are still at risk - eg, due to still travelling to high-risk areas.
 It is important to keep a record of which vaccinations you have, and when and where you have them.

 A combined vaccine against typhoid fever and hepatitis A is also available.
 This may be useful if you require protection against both illnesses.
 The hepatitis A component gives protection for one year and the typhoid component gives protection for three years.